 Before you can have a good relationship, you have to have a good sitter.
 I always start by asking my friends who their favorite sitter is.
 And IF they are willing to share, I promise not to share that name with everyone.
-After all “Thou shalt not share a favorite sitter name without permission” because this is the first and most important sitter commandment especially if you ever want to get a sitter recommendation again.
-Then once I have a sitter at my house, I ask her about what friends she has that she recommends.
+After all, “Thou shalt not share a favorite sitter name without permission” because this is the first and most important sitter commandment, especially if you ever want to get a sitter recommendation again.
+Then, once I have a sitter at my house, I ask her what friends she recommends.
 And snag their numbers then.
 Pairs of sisters (an older and a younger) are always a great idea too.
 Because then you end up with two sitters — often close to the price of one – attending to your children.

 Tell the sitter your rate instead of asking their rate.

 Now it comes to pay.
 Instead of giving the sitter a chance to say some outrageous rate (which they may just be saying because they think you might pay it), tell them what you pay per hour BEFORE they come to your house.
-If they are unwilling to babysit for that, then you know they are not the sitter for you and by setting the rate you can afford, you are not feeling obligated to pay more money than you feel comfortable with or more than you could sustain on a regular basis.
-All parents do not pay the same rates nor do all sitters expect the same amount.
+If they are unwilling to babysit for that, you know they are not the sitter for you.
+By setting the rate you can afford, you are not feeling obligated to pay more money than you feel comfortable with or more than you could sustain regularly.
+All parents do not pay the same rates, nor do all sitters expect the same amount.
 So get that settled before a chance for a problem arises—like the one mentioned above.